-We represent students, teachers, and faculty at colleges and universities (as well as elementary and secondary schools) who have experienced sex discrimination, sexual harassment, or sexual assault.
-Our Title IX lawyers have experience representing students in both on-campus administrative proceedings and in court cases to enforce the right to be free from gender-based discrimination and harassment in the educational environment.
+Zalkind’s Title IX attorneys have significant experience representing students, teachers, and faculty at colleges and universities (as well as elementary and secondary schools) in matters involving sex discrimination, sexual harassment, and sexual assault.
+We represent students in both on-campus administrative proceedings and in court cases to enforce the right to be free from gender-based discrimination and harassment in the educational environment.

 - You can seek certain accommodations from your school to help you address the effects of the harassment or assault.
 Most schools provide no-contact orders to ensure that the person who harassed or assaulted you does not contact you.
-Many schools provide counseling to students, and may also provide academic accommodations (extensions on assignments, being excused from class) so that you can address the effects of the harassment or assault.
+Many schools provide counseling to students, and may also provide academic accommodations (extensions on assignments, excusal from class) so that you can address the effects of the harassment or assault.
 Your school may also be able to help you switch living situations, class schedules, or extracurricular activities so you do not have to come into contact with the person who harassed or assaulted you.

-Schools also have both informal and formal grievance procedures.
-These vary greatly from school to school, but provide a mechanism for the school to do some kind of investigation and make a determination about whether the incident in question was a violation of school policies.
-Students involved in sexual assault complaints are entitled by federal regulation to have an advisor of their choice--who can be a lawyer--present at investigatory meetings and hearings.
+- You can pursue an informal or formal grievance procedure as a way for the school to investigate and determine whether the incident in question was a violation of school policies.
+Students involved in sexual assault complaints are entitled by federal regulation to have an advisor of their choice, such as a lawyer, present at investigatory meetings and hearings.

-We also have experience filing complaints with the Department of Education Office for Civil Rights (OCR), the federal agency tasked with investigating schools that are alleged to have violated Title IX.
+- You may opt to file a complaint with the Department of Education Office for Civil Rights (OCR), the federal agency tasked with investigating schools that are alleged to have violated Title IX.
 If you believe your school has not followed the law in handling your complaint of sexual harassment or sexual assault, OCR may investigate the school and require it to undertake corrective action.